 Geocrime Education Association (GEA) claims to provide new ways of looking at criminal and terrorist phenomena that operate in the international political system, influencing its outputs.
 Building on a longstanding practice experience, corroborated by the historical reading of these phenomena, GEA deeply analyzes the contemporary in order to understand its dynamics and outline its possible outcomes.

-Human Rights at Sea is a Foundation Charitable Incorporated Organisation (CIO)& Registered Charity (Number 1161673) based in the United Kingdom.
-Our Mission is to explicitly raise awareness, implementation and accountability of human rights provisions throughout the maritime environment, especially where they are currently absent, ignored or being abused.
+Human Rights at Sea is a Foundation Charitable Incorporated Organisation (CIO) & Registered Charity based in the United Kingdom.
+Its mission is to explicitly raise awareness, implementation and accountability of human rights provisions throughout the maritime environment, especially where they are currently absent, ignored or being abused.
 The Human Rights at Sea charitable organisation has been independently developed for the benefit of the international community for matters concerning explicit engagement with human rights issues in the maritime environment.